brimdata/zync/README.md

 * `d` events indicate the deletion of an existing row.

 To perform denormalization, we need to collect multiple input events to produce a single output event.
-For example, a `c` event" on input table A and another `c` event on table B might need to be collated into a mixed `c` event on output table C.  There must be some way to correlate such events, e.g., by presuming there is unique ID present between the two records, or there is a foreign key in record A that can be used to locate the primary key in record B.
+For example, a `c` event on input table A and another `c` event on table B might need to be coalesced into a mixed `c` event on output table C.  There must be some way to correlate such events, e.g., by presuming there is a unique ID present in both records, or a foreign key in record A that can be used to locate the primary key in record B.

-Also, it might be desirable for a `u` event on table A to wait for an `u` event on table B to perform a denormalized `u` event on table C where the ETL needs info from both the A update and the B update to produce the combined C update.
+Also, it might be desirable for a `u` event on table A to wait for a `u` event on table B to perform a denormalized `u` event on table C where the ETL needs info from both the A update and the B update to produce the combined C update.
-Or, in other cases,
+In other cases,
 it might be more straightforward to simply allow the individual updates to be transformed to table C updates.
-This would mean the ETL steps should be specified in pieces so the `etl` command could apply a single configuration to a combined A/B update versus a single A or a single B update.
+This would mean the ETL steps should be specified in pieces so the `zync etl` command could apply a single configuration to a combined A/B update versus a single A or a single B update.

 The `zync etl` command assumes that each input record participates in exactly